-The oil industry self-reports to various agency with reports of oil spill data for offshore drilling rigs.
+The oil industry self-reports to various agencies with reports of oil spill data for offshore drilling rigs.
 But there are no objective observers at sea to verify the data or spot unreported events at remote platforms.
 Until now.

-Large, stationary environmental offenses have been visible by satellite for a while.
+Large, stationary environmental offenders have been visible by satellite for a while.
 But in the past few years, better imagery and processing power have made it possible to observe small mobile targets—like individual fishing vessels on the high seas.

-SkyTruth, with considerable more granular data, showed the ship had moved in circles—the pattern of purse seine fishing—inside the restricted area.
+SkyTruth, with considerable more granular data, showed that the ship had moved in circles—the pattern of purse seine fishing—inside the restricted area.
 Kiribati levied a fine of $1.2 million, almost one percent of the tiny nation’s gross domestic product.

 Regulating the ocean beyond the 200-mile coastal country controls is challenging.
 Almost half of the planet is a Wild West of unregulated and unmonitored activity.
-International efforts for fishing limits, reporting accuracy, and refusing catch that is clearly legal and documented have yet to stop pirate fishers that continue to damage the fisheries.
+International efforts for fishing limits, reporting accuracy, and refusing catch that is not clearly legal and documented have yet to stop pirate fishers that continue to damage the fisheries.

 Speaking to WV times, SkyTruth President John Amos said,